 Kaolin Clay is great for acne prone skin.
 This is the best clay you can use to mildly exfoliate sensitive skin.
 When applying this soothing slip as a natural facial mask, toxins are gently drawn from the skin while enhancing elasticity in otherwise dry skin.

 Rose Clay is rich in minerals including Silica, Pink Clay masks help to restore and replenish skin with moisture, draw out impurities and lightly exfoliate the complexion with its slightly grainy texture.

 ***Cautionary Note: If you’re allergic to tree nuts, you shouldn’t use oils derived from tree nuts.
 This includes sweet almond oil, argan oil, and apricot kernel oil.

 Resources/blog: upnature.com ; WebMD; healthyline.com; naturallivingideas.com, and herbaldynamicsbeauty.com.

-I credit their websites for the informaiton listed above.
+I credit their websites for the information listed above.
 Great websites to learn from.